Way 2 Goodlife

 The 25 Best Summer Jobs for 14-Year-Olds

 The ways for teenagers to earn money are unlimited once they turn sixteen.
 For 15 and 16-year-olds who are still at school, the rules are the same as those for 14-year-olds.
 The only difference is that they’re allowed to work for up to eight hours during school holidays or on Saturdays.
-There are fewer restrictions governing the working hours of 16 and 17-year-olds, who are classed as young workers.
+There are fewer restrictions governing the working hours of 16 and 17-year-olds, who are considered to be young workers.

 A young teen boy holds phone and sitting in front of computer